Dyeing Carpets and Rugs On A Budget

 Machine and submersion dyes are generally for use with porous materials like cotton or wool and do not take on nylon or polyester.
 This is why some members found the colour coming off and others didn’t.
 Wool carpets and rugs are by far the easiest to dye.

 To dye carpets always use a liquid fabric dye, such as you would use for sofas or other soft furnishings.
-Unlike Dylon or other machine/submersion dyes these will be colourfast.
+Scratch Doctor, Carbusonic, RIT or The Leather Clinic all-in-one liquid fabric dyes are most suitable.
+Unlike Dylon, other machine/submersion dyes and some paints these will be colourfast.

-For carpets dilute the liquid dye with up to 50% water.
+For carpets dilute the liquid dye with 50% water.
 It does not need to be as thick as when using for dyeing sofas.
 Use a spray to apply, and rub into the fibres with a brush.
+Do not soak the carpet too much as longer drying times may cause a musty smell.
 Leave to dry completely then add a second coat if necessary.
+Some carpets will take more coats than others due to a higher nylon content, so always do a test patch somewhere discreet first.

 Spray fabric dyes are an easy alternative but are not cost effective for large areas.
 However, they are ideal for small rugs.
 As above, spray then rub in with a brush.